EPNB - Expert Panel on Nitrogen Budgets

 The detailed provisions of creating N budgets for seven out of eight pools defined in the GD (and a general overview on definitions and principles) have now been provided by EPNB.
 These Annexes to the GD are now available for public review.
 Please download and use the annexes provided as one file here (~7 MB file size).
 This file version includes all comments received by September 21, 2016, and now also includes the Energy Annex that has been made available in September 2019.
 A first draft concept has been prepared also for the remaining pool, the „Waste Annex“ that can be made available.
 Please contact one of the EPNB co-chairs in case you wish to seriously engage in working on this pool.

-User feedback has been received, and any user is advised to consider when taking advantage of guidance.
-Please look into this document.
+User feedback has been received and updated (July 2, 2023), and any user is advised to consider when taking advantage of guidance.
+Please download this document.
 General information on challenges related to the use of this guidance has been provided here.
 Additional feedback especially on topics that appear during use of these documents will continue to be highly valued even after full adoption.
 Please download and fill in the review sheet for your feedback, and send it by e-mail to the EPNB co-chairs (Wilfried Winiwarter, winiwarter(at)iiasa.ac.at, and Markus Geupel, markus.geupel(at)uba.de).
 With the upcoming inclusion of the Waste Annex and a general harmonization, a complete version will be issued.

 We will continue posting constructive suggestions along with the guiding material, before improvements are taken up by EPNB and integrated in updated Annexes.